lucemans/show/slides.md

 </div>

 <!--
+I have shown this talk to a few people so far

 So from the feedback ive had so far a lot of people seemed to have been interested in a "blockchain" explaination.
 -->